The directors are responsible for carrying out the company’s purposes and for managing the company’s affairs to further the purposes.

 Alison Goss B Adult Learning and Development, MComm (HR Management) (Chair)

 Alison Goss is Director, Organisational Development at Ambulance Victoria.
-She is a Human Resources professional.
+Alison is a Human Resources professional.

-Pauline Kelly was previously a senior psychologist with over 30 years experience working in a variety of sectors including Government, community service, not for profit organisations and health and currently has a private practice offering supervision and counselling.
+Pauline Kelly was previously a senior psychologist with over 30 years experience working in a variety of sectors including government, community service, not for profit organisations and health.

-She is currently a director of Anglicare Victoria and Chair of Anglicare Victoria’s Client Services Board Committee.
-She was a member of the Professional Standards Committee for the Anglican Church in Victoria for 7 years.
+Pauline recently completed her role as a director of Anglicare Victoria.
+Prior to taking up the role as director of Kooyoora, Pauline was a member of the Professional Standards Committee for the Anglican Church in Victoria.

 Bruce Thompson B.App.Sci, CRFS, FANZSRS, FAPSR, FThorSoc, PhD

-Professor Thompson is the Dean of the School of Health Sciences at Swinburne University of Technology.
-He currently serves on Boards of both not for profit and ASX listed companies.
+Professor Thompson is Head of the Melbourne School of Health Sciences.
+Bruce currently serves on Boards of both not for profit and ASX listed companies.

 Susan Halliday AM BA Dip Ed